 - PSE change interventions and strategies in retail setting such as supermarkets, small chain stores, and independent (neighborhood) markets in qualifying areas designed to increase the purchase of fruits and vegetables among SNAP-Ed eligible people; and - Cooking/food demonstrations, food tastings, store tours, and retail-sponsored community events conducted to support nutrition education lessons at qualifying sites.

-- Partnerships with establishments that do not accept nutrition assistance or meet the target criteria of 50% or more of the audience is at or below 185% of the Federal poverty threshold; and - Retail site activities not focused on SNAP-Ed target audiences.
+- Partnerships with establishments that do not accept WIC or SNAP benefits and demonstrate significant patronage by low-income individuals and families; and - Retail site activities not focused on SNAP-Ed target audiences.